jsiegenthaler/homebridge-eosstb/README.md

 ## Requirements
 * An Apple iPhone or iPad with iOS 14.0 (or later).
 Developed on iOS 14.1 and 14.2, earlier versions not tested.
 * [Homebridge](https://homebridge.io/) v1.1.116 (or later).
 Developed on Homebridge 1.1.116, earlier versions not tested.
-* A [TV subscription](https://www.upc.ch/en/bundles/buy-tv-internet/) (or the equivalent in your country, included for most people who have internet with UPC)
+* A [TV subscription](https://www.upc.ch/en/bundles/buy-tv-internet/) (or the equivalent in your country)
-* A [My UPC account](https://www.upc.ch/en/account/login/credentials/) (or the equivalent in your country, part of your UPC Internet and TV package)
+* A [My UPC account](https://www.upc.ch/en/account/login/credentials/) (or the equivalent in your country, part of your TV package)
-* The ARRIS mediabox DCX960 (provided by your TV provider as part of your TV subscription, called by the system an "EOS Box" and marketed under different names in different UPC countries)
+* The ARRIS mediabox DCX960 (provided by your TV provider as part of your TV subscription, called by the system an "EOSSTB" and marketed under different names in different UPC countries)

 ## Installation
 Install homebridge-eosstb: